 I remember reading a report which shows Americans don’t travel abroad a lot compare to other Westerners.
-And one of the reasons cited is because Americans think that there are lots of things to do and see within US.
+And one of the reasons cited is because Americans think that there are lots of things to do and see within the US.
 Upon reading it, I thought that Americans are missing out.
-Then I travelled around US and visited a couple of National Parks and realized that they are right.
+Then I traveled around the US and visited a couple of National Parks and realized that they are right.
 Some of the most insane landscapes that I have ever seen are from the US.

 2. It is one of the most diverse countries in the world

 I have been to almost 40 countries and I have never seen a country as diverse as the US with the exemption of South Africa.
-You go to New York or Miami or Los Angeles and you will find different races – people speaking in different languages and accent with unique culture on their own.
+You go to New York or Miami or Los Angeles and you will find different races – people speaking in different languages and accent with a unique culture on their own.

 And if you want to try almost every cuisine in the world, then you are most likely to find them in New York, Florida or California.
 The same way that you can find different architectures and cultures in the country.
 And for me it’s amazing.
-It’s a perfect example why differences and diversity are beautiful.
+It’s a perfect example of why differences and diversity are beautiful.

 3. Not everyone is racist like media portray

-I have lived in 3 countries: Philippines, Belize and South Africa.
+I have lived in 3 countries: the Philippines, Belize, and South Africa.
 And all of them suffered colonialism and one even suffered extreme racial segregation.
 And up to this day, there are lots of racism happening in these countries.
 The same way that there are racist people in Sweden, Italy, Canada, France etc.

 4. The Immigration officers are not all asshole